dykderrick/network-proxy-rules/README.md

 # Network-Proxy-Rules
 This repo introduces how [@dykderrick](https://github.com/dykderrick) configures the network of his multiple electronic pieces of equipment.
-It should only be used in mainland China. (**Update**: Now my girlfriend has moved to the United States.
-So I also built a v2ray server in China to unblock websites in China).
+It should only be used in China mainland.

 ## Basics
 ### Why do we need to unblock websites in China?